awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 ## Monitoring an Amazon RDS DB instance<a name="Welcome.Monitoring"></a>

 There are several ways that you can track the performance and health of a DB instance\.
 You can use the Amazon CloudWatch service to monitor the performance and health of a DB instance\.
 CloudWatch performance charts are shown in the Amazon RDS console\.
 You can also subscribe to Amazon RDS events to be notified about changes to a DB instance, DB snapshot, DB parameter group, or DB security group\.
-For more information, see [Monitoring an Amazon RDS DB instance](CHAP_Monitoring.md)\.
+For more information, see [Monitoring metrics in an Amazon RDS instance](CHAP_Monitoring.md)\.

 ## How to work with Amazon RDS<a name="Welcome.Interfaces"></a>